Brendon-Hablutzel/media_share/README.md

 ## Deployment

-This service is intended to be self-hosted locally and should not be used to store any sensitive data, as it does not (yet) contain any functionality for auth.

-Before running this service, you must first set up postgres and ensure it is running correctly.
-Then you will need to create a user with appropriate permissions, and put all the corresponding database uri in the `.env` file as `DATABASE_URL=...`.
-See `.env.template` for an example.

-To create the database and appropriate table, install the [sqlx cli](https://crates.io/crates/sqlx-cli/0.5.2), then run `sqlx database create` to create the database, and `sqlx migrate run` to run the migrations, which should create the table.
-Note that the sqlx queries in the code will not compile until the database is set up, since they check for query validity at compile time.

-You will also need to provide a file directory path, which is where the files will be stored.
-Assign this value to `FILES_DIR=` in `.env`.
+This service can be deployed using docker compose.
+Simply build the image in the root directory of the project using `docker compose build`, then run using `docker compose up`, and you should be able to access the service at the default port, which is 8080.

-Then, set the amount of hours you would like a file to last before expiration as `EXPIRY_HOURS=` in `.env`.
+You may set the amount of hours you would like a file to last before expiration as `EXPIRY_HOURS=` in `.env`.
 To actually implement this functionaltiy, you will need to set up a scheduled (likely a cron) job that runs the `src/bin/delete_expired.rs` script.
 This script will delete any expired records and remove the corresponding files.

-In `.env`, set `PORT=` to the port you would like to run the web server on.

-Finally, to start the service, simply run `main.rs` and the web server will begin listening for connections.
 Visit `/upload` to upload a file, and use `/get/:label` to get a file by its label--a file label is a randomly generated pair of words used to unique identify a file.

 ## Technologies Used